JusticeZzy/FunduSegmenter/README.md

 ---
 ## 8. Acknowledgments
-Our work is benefited from [RETFound](https://github.com/rmaphoh/RETFound) and [Segmenter](https://github.com/rstrudel/segmenter).
+Our work benefits from [RETFound](https://github.com/rmaphoh/RETFound) and [Segmenter](https://github.com/rstrudel/segmenter).
 Thanks for their great work!

 ---
 ## 9. Citation